cloudblog004/fantasticfoodies/content/en/posts/1738-step-by-step-guide-to-make-ultimate-tuna-noodle-casserole.md

 - " Parsley"
 - "1 cup cornflakes crushed"
 recipeinstructions:
 - "Preheat oven to 425°.
-Place all ingredients (saving aside cornflakes &amp; 1 cup of shredded cheddar) in a large casserole dish and mix well.
+Place all ingredients (saving aside cornflakes & 1 cup of shredded cheddar) in a large casserole dish and mix well.
 Seasoning in desired amounts."
 - "Level out and top with an even layer of shredded cheddar.
 Cover and place into oven for 45mins."
 - "Remove covering and add an even layer of crushed corn flakes across the top.
 Return to oven for 15mins or until cornflakes begin to get browned and crispy."
-- "Serve &amp; Enjoy!
+- "Serve & Enjoy!
 I put this over top of #greenbeancasserole one night and it was lovely.👍👍"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe